OpenCHS/meeting-notes/15th April 2016.md

 #### Things to Discuss
-Discuss the spike on decision support approach
+* Discuss the spike on decision support approach
+* Database spike
-Brief update from JSS trip
+* Brief update from JSS trip
-Next item to develop after Decision Support database spike
+* Next item to develop after Decision Support

 #### Meeting Notes
 ##### Spike on decision support